mebobby2/devops23/README.md

 A Block Device is a device whose driver communicates by sending entire blocks of data.
 Example - hard disks, USB cameras, Disk-On-Key.

 (Note: Filesystems can only be mounted if they are on block devices.)

+### Use ConfigMaps Judiciously
+If you have a configuration that is the same across multiple clusters, or if you have only one cluster, all you should do is include it in your Dockerfile and forget it ever existed.
+When there are no variations of a config, there’s no need to have a configuration file.

+Design your applications to use a combination of configuration files and environment variables.
+Make sure that the default values in a configuration file are sensible and applicable in most use-cases.
+Bake it into the image.
+When running a container, declare only the environment variables that represent the differences of a specific cluster.
+That way, your configuration will be portable and simple at the same time.

+### Not So Secretive Secrets
+Almost everything Kubernetes needs is stored in etcd62.
+That includes Secrets.
+The problem is that they are stored as plain text.
+Anyone with access to etcd has access to Kubernetes Secrets.
+We can limit the access to etcd, but that’s not the end of our troubles. etcd stores data to disk as plain text.
+Restricting the access to etcd still leaves the Secrets vulnerable to who has access to the file system.

+That, in a way, diminishes the advantage of storing Secrets in containers in tmpfs.
+There’s not much benefit of having them in tmpfs used by containers, if those same Secrets are stored on disk by etcd.

+Even after securing the access to etcd and making sure that unauthorized users do not have access to the file system partition used by etcd, we are still at risk.
+When multiple replicas of etcd are running, data is synchronized between them.
+By default, etcd communication between replicas is not secured.
+Anyone sniffing that communication could get a hold of our secrets.
 ## Issues
 ### Docker Networking
 https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds